Lakshay0132/Lakshay0132/README.md

 - 👋 Hi, I’m Lakshay bansal
-- 📠 Persuing Btech from Galgotias University In CSE
+- 📠 Persuing B.Tech from Galgotias University In CSE
 - 👀 I’m interested in Web devlopment
 - 🌱 I’m currently learning Reactjs
 - 📫 You can reach me on Lakshay0132@gmail.com
--

 <!---
 Lakshay0132/Lakshay0132 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.